tzejan/SP1Framework/README.md

 ##### shutdown()
 Code for cleaning up of game, writing of files, close files, free up memory, etc.

-###Console functions in the framework
+### Console functions in the framework

+There are 2 types of console functions, one that uses that std::cout, and one that uses the Console object.
+For beginners, the functions that work with std::cout is more suitable as they are more familiar.
+If you experience flickering of the screen, that is because the output is flushed to the std output every time it is written.
+Hence, a faster way is to write the output to a buffer, and flushed at the end of the render() loop.

+#### Console functions to use with std::cout
+The following functions might need a console object to be instantiated and then you can call these functions.
+Needless to say, these functions are going to be deprecated and you should not be using them.

+##### void gotoXY(int x,int y);
+##### void gotoXY(COORD c);
+Go to a specific location on the screen and writes to the std output from there.
+Origin is top left.

+##### void colour(WORD attrib);
+Sets a specific colour to be used in the next call to std::cout.

+##### void cls( HANDLE hConsole = 0);
+Clears the screen with the last colour attribute set.

+#### Console object
+You will only need to create one console object, and use this one true object in your code for all the console output.

-##### void initConsole(COORD consoleSize, LPCSTR lpConsoleTitle=0);
+##### Console(COORD consoleSize, LPCSTR lpConsoleTitle = 0);
+##### Console(unsigned short consoleWidth, unsigned short consoleHeight, LPCSTR lpConsoleTitle = 0);
 Inits the console size, and give it a title, pass in a C-Style string

+##### COORD getConsoleSize();
+Gets the console size, in a COORD struct.

+##### void setConsoleTitle(LPCSTR lpConsoleTitle);
+Sets the console title

-##### void shutDownConsole();
+##### void setConsoleFont(SHORT width, SHORT height, LPCWSTR lpcwFontName);
-Call this before you quit the game.
-Returns the console to show output from the STDOUT stream
+Sets the console font.
+You can set the width and height of the raster fonts.
+If you are using a TrueType font, you can use the height as the font size.

 ##### void clearBuffer(WORD attribute = 0x0F);
 Clears the data buffer, hence "clearing the screen", preparing for new data.

 ##### void writeToBuffer(COORD c, LPCSTR str, WORD attribute = 0x0F);
-##### void writeToBuffer(COORD c, std::string s, WORD attribute = 0x0F);
+##### void writeToBuffer(COORD c, std::string& s, WORD attribute = 0x0F);
 ##### void writeToBuffer(COORD c, char ch, WORD attribute = 0x0F);
+##### void writeToBuffer(SHORT x, SHORT y, LPCSTR str, WORD attribute = 0x0F);
+##### void writeToBuffer(SHORT x, SHORT y, std::string& s, WORD attribute = 0x0F);
+##### void writeToBuffer(SHORT x, SHORT y, char ch, WORD attribute = 0x0F);
+The origin of the screen is on the top left.
-These 3 functions writes to the buffer at that coordinate, you can use C-Style strings, C++ string class or a char.
+These 6 functions writes to the buffer at that coordinate, you can use C-Style strings, C++ string class or a char.
 The attribute is a optional parameter.
+The last 3 functions are overloaded versions of the first 3 functions.

 ##### void flushBufferToConsole();
 Call this at the end of the render() function so that the contents of the buffer will be displayed onto the screen.

-### Advanced users only

-##### CHAR_INFO* getScreenDataBuffer();
-Gets the screen data buffer, the buffer used in displaying the output.
-Do not use this unless you know what you are doing.
-##### void writeToConsole(const CHAR_INFO* lpBuffer);
-With the screen data buffer, flush the output to the console.

 FAQ
 ---

 **How do I set the size of the console?**
-There is a function setConsoleSize() that does this.
-See above
+The console size is set in the constructor of the console object.
+See the sample code to see how this is done.
+Note that if you tried to set an invalid size, the size of the console will be set to a default size, and you will get an error message.

 **The screen flickers!**
-Everyone else is facing the same problem, don't worry too much about it.
-If this is really bothering you, check out the "WriteToBuffer" branch of this repository.
-You must make sure that all your rendering code is in the render() function.
-Otherwise, you will be in a world of pain if you try to use that code.
-The codes should be sufficiently commented for you to get started.
+It could be due to too much flushing of the buffer to the screen.
+Make sure that there is no std::cout functions called in your code.
+You should be clearing the buffer only once.
+You should be flushing the buffer to the console only once.

 **Unicode**
 Right now, there is no support for unicode, but talk to me if you really need unicode, and we see if we can try out some stuff.